relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/08 - Cisco Enterprise Networking Management Platforms and APIs/main.md

 &nbsp;

 To make it easier for people to become comfortable with the Meraki platform, the Dashboard API is organized to mirror the structure of the Meraki dashboard.
-WHen you become familiar with either the API or the GUI, it should be easy to switch between them.
+When you become familiar with either the API or the GUI, it should be easy to switch between them.
 The hierarchy of the Dashboard API looks as follows:

 -   Organizations
     -   Networks